Feby is a colour-coded bracelet that works as a learning tool and calendar for the average woman's menstrual cycle.

 Lower abdominal discomfort.

-Approximately 20 percent of women feel when they are ovulating; they notice mild aches or stronger pain in their lower abdomen.
+Approximately 20 percent of women feel when they are ovulating; they notice mild aches or strong pain in their lower abdomen.
+This pain is called Mittelschmerz

 A rise in body temperature.